Pepszidev/Slot-Machine-Default-API/README.md

 Unity asset store : UNDER ACCEPTATION

-There's currently no statistics calculation and win calculation on this api.
-The math part is reserved for other project as stats are generally unique by project.
+There's currently no probability calculation and win calculation on this api.
+The math part is reserved for other projects as probabilities are generally unique by project.
+I don't want it to be specific, at least the less the better.